What is the AI Reply Agent?

 2. Resolution Rate

-The Resolution Rate measures how often the AI agent can handle email responses completely hands-free, meaning you can send the AI's draft without any edits or intervention.
+The Resolution Rate measures how often the AI reply agent handles email responses completely hands-free, meaning you can send the AI's draft without any edits or intervention.

 This metric only counts emails that were actually sent (not pending drafts).